-Work with transportation agencies and infrastructure owners, such as railroads, to increase the resilience of transportation networks against sea-level rise and increases in flooding intensity, including emergent groundwater flooding.
+Work with transportation agencies and infrastructure owners, such as railroads, to increase the resilience of transportation networks against sea level rise and increases in flooding intensity, including emergent groundwater flooding.

-HS-P6.5
+HS-P6.4

 Work with property owners in areas prone to emergent groundwater flooding to pre-emptively harden properties using methods that minimize erosion, subsidence, and structural damage from rising waters.

 Actions

 HS-A6.1

-Amend the Floodplain Management Ordinance to apply to areas subject to sea-level rise under at least a medium-high risk aversion scenario by 2100, in accordance with State and regional guidance.
+Amend the Floodplain Management Ordinance to apply to areas subject to sea level rise under at least a medium-high risk aversion scenario by 2100, in accordance with State and regional guidance.

 HS-A6.2

-Adopt a Sea-Level Rise Overlay Zone with associated land use regulations for site planning and minimum construction elevations that reflects sea-level rise data under at least a medium-high risk aversion scenario by 2100.
+Adopt a Sea Level Rise Overlay Zone with associated land use regulations for site planning and minimum construction elevations that reflects sea level rise data under at least a medium-high risk aversion scenario by 2100.
 Refer to BCDC policy guidance when developing this overlay zone.
 HS-A6.3

-Coordinate with BCDC, cities, and other agencies, organizations, and stakeholders to prepare and adopt a community-driven countywide sea-level rise adaptation plan addressing increased flooding and sea-level rise that provides unique adaptation options for the entire county shoreline and identifies funding mechanisms for implementation.
-Use Figures HS-6 through HS-9 or the bestavailable climate science data to identify where sea-level rise hazards are likely to occur and lead efforts to: - (a) Maximize awareness and disclosure to property owners and the public. - (b) Assess and address impacts to future development, including promoting the Adaptation Pathways model to respond to uncertainty and evolving conditions. - (c) Plan for resiliency projects and adaptation measures to protect existing development and infrastructure, emphasizing nature-based solutions. - (d) Partner with the Adapting to Rising Tides Program, Delta Stewardship Council, property owners, and community-based organizations to conduct a study of opportunities and costs for shifting development away from areas at risk from inundation. - (e) Inform funding and financing decisions about shortterm and long-term resiliency and adaptation projects. - (f) Ensure that the disproportionate impacts on vulnerable populations and Impacted Communities are addressed.
-HS-A6.4 ( 0 Coordinate with the BCDC, Delta Stewardship Council, cities, and other involved agencies and stakeholders to create a joint-powers authority or public-private partnership to develop, fund, and implement relevant, regionally coordinated sea-level rise adaptation measures that leverage the results of Adapting to Rising Tides, Bay Adapt, Delta Adapts, and other studies and programs.
+Coordinate with BCDC, Delta Stewardship Council, Caltrans, cities, and other affected agencies, organizations, and stakeholders to prepare and adopt a community-driven countywide sea level rise adaptation and resilience plan addressing increased flooding and sea level rise that provides unique adaptation options for the entire county shoreline and identifies funding mechanisms for implementation.
+Use Figures HS-6 through HS-9 or the bestavailable climate science data to identify where sea level rise hazards are likely to occur and lead efforts to: - (a) Maximize awareness and disclosure to property owners and the public. - (b) Assess and address impacts to future development, including promoting the Adaptation Pathways model to respond to uncertainty and evolving conditions. - Plan for resiliency projects and adaptation measures to protect existing development and infrastructure. emphasizing nature-based solutions. - Partner with the Adapting to Rising Tides Program, property owners, and community-based organizations to conduct a study of opportunities and costs for shifting development away from areas at risk from inundation. - Inform governance, funding, and financing decisions about short-term and long-term resiliency and adaptation projects. - Ensure that the disproportionate impacts on vulnerable populations and Impacted Communities are addressed.
+HS-A6.4